sandrovicente/coursera-r/getdata-prj/CodeBook.md

 The data to be analysed is presented as:

 * A 561-feature vector with time and frequency domain variables.
-* Its activity label (WALKING, SITTING, etc)
+* Its activity label (1 for WALKING, 4 for SITTING, etc)
-* An identifier of the subject who carried out the experiment.
+* An identifier of the subject who carried out the experiment (1-30).

-This data is normalized, splitted across several files, divided into 2 groups:
+This data is normalized, splitted across several files, divided into 2 main groups:

 **Train:**

-* 'train/X_train.txt': Training set (561-fature vector with time and frequency domain variables).
+* 'train/X_train.txt': Training set (561-feature vector with time and frequency domain variables).
 * 'train/y_train.txt': Training activity labels (1-6)
-* 'train/subject_train.txt: identifier for the subjects in training data
+* 'train/subject_train.txt: identifier for the subjects in training data (1-30)

 **Test:**

 * 'test/X_test.txt': Testing set (the 561-feature vector for tests).
 * 'test/y_test.txt': Testing activity labels (1-6).
-* 'test/subject_test.txt: identifier for the subjects in test data
+* 'test/subject_test.txt: identifier for the subjects in test data (1-30)

-Also contains a file associating activity labels to names:
+The data also comprises a file associating activity labels to names:

 * 'activity_labels.txt'